 Is it wrong to put hot food in plastic containers?
-When plastic is heated, or something hot is poured into it, it can leach chemicals 55 times faster than usual.
-Even if it says that it’s microwave-safe, it will still leach chemicals.
+When plastic is heated or something hot is poured into it, it can leach chemicals 55 times faster than usual.
+Even if it says it’s microwave-safe, it will still leach chemicals.
 So, putting hot food in plastic containers is a terrible idea.

 Plastic containers are famous because they are lightweight and convenient.
 However, there are some things you should know about them.

 Plastics containing or high in Bisphenol A (BPA) are unsafe.
 When one ingests it, this chemical mimics estrogen in the body.

 Many plastic containers have this chemical, which can leach into food. #7 plastics, or shatterproof plastics, use this.

 Here are a few of the dangers of plastics:

 Studies have shown that these chemicals can promote the growth of human breast cancer cells and reduce sperm counts.

 Pregnant mothers, babies, and children are highly at risk.

 It is still a debate whether or not we are subjected to high-enough BPA to raise a concern.